joehahn/spark-one-off/README.md

-9 User=jupyter owners the Jupyter session that is running inside a screen session on the datasci instance; use the EC2 console to get that machine's public IP then browse
+9 User=jupyter owners the Jupyter session that is running inside a screen session on the datasci instance.
+Use the EC2 console to get that machine's public IP and then browse

         http://54.202.212.90:8765